winglang/wing/rfcs/sdk-spec.md

    * Run a function whenever any request is made to the specified route.
    */
   on_request(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnRequestProps?): cloud.Function;
-}

-interface IApiClient {
   /**
    * Make a request to the specified route.
+Throws if the route hasn't been
+   * defined.
    */
-  invoke(route: str, method: HttpMethod, payload: Serializable): Promise<Serializable>;
+  inflight request(route: str, method: HttpMethod, payload: Serializable): Promise<Serializable>;
 }

 struct ApiRequest {